etbhatch/Exercise-3c-Sound-And-Music/README.md

-# Exercise-03c-Sound-And-Music
+# Exercise-3d-Shaders

 Exercise for MSCH-C220

-The second exercise adding "juicy" features to a simple brick-breaker game.
+The final step adding "juicy" features to a simple brick-breaker game.

 ## To play